xames3/smart/docs/source/index.rst

 I'm **Akshay**, an Adjunct Professor, AI Engineer, and passionate open-source contributor.
 This corner of the internet is my space to explore the fascinating intersection of technology, learning, and storytelling, and I hope it can be a useful place for you, too.
-Here.
-I share my work, my "aha!" moments, and my journey through the worlds of AI, Software Development, and Open Source.

-I've a special interest in natural language processing, reinforcement learning, and numerical computing, which I've explored through my personal projects.
-I'm also committed to contributing to the `NASA's Open Science`_ mission, promoting transparent, reproducible, and inclusive research.
+Here, I share my work, my "aha!" moments, and my journey through the worlds of AI, Software Development, and Open Source.
+I've a special interest in natural language processing and reinforcement learning.

 .. _open-source: